Empress Xiaozheyi

-Empress Xiaozheyi (25 July 1854 – 27 March 1875), of the Manchu Bordered Yellow Banner Arute clan, was a posthumous name bestowed to the wife and empress consort of Zaichun, the Tongzhi Emperor.
+Empress Xiaozheyi (25 July 1854 – 27 March 1875), of the Manchu Bordered Yellow Banner Alut clan, was a posthumous name bestowed to the wife and empress consort of Zaichun, the Tongzhi Emperor.
 She was empress consort of Qing from 1872 until her husband's death in 1875, after which she was honoured as Empress Jiashun.

 Life

 Family background

 Empress Xiaozheyi's personal name was not recorded in history.
 Her family originally belonged to the Mongol Plain Blue Banner.